MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer: Methodology

-\paragraph{Reference Conditions.} In urban scene generation, reference conditions $c^{ref}$ refer to the initial frame conditions which are optional and only used for future scene prediction similar to world models~\cite{wang2024drivedreamer,ni2025maskgwm}.
-We employ a 3D VAE encoder $E^{vae}$~\cite{yang2025cogvideox} to encode these reference conditions but set the temporal dimension to 1 since each modality usually has only one initial frame.
-Note that in our approach, we employ a shared pre-trained 3D VAE from CogVideoX~\cite{yang2025cogvideox} for all modalities, rather than using different VAEs for different modalities.
+\paragraph{Context Reference Conditions.} In urban scene generation, context reference conditions $c^{ref}$ refer to the initial frame conditions which are optional and only used for future scene prediction similar to world models~\cite{wang2024drivedreamer,ni2025maskgwm}.
+We employ a 3D VAE encoder $E^{vae}$~\cite{yang2025cogvideox} to encode these context conditions but set the temporal dimension to one since each modality usually has only one initial frame for each camera view.
+In our approach, we employ a shared pre-trained 3D VAE from CogVideoX~\cite{yang2025cogvideox} for all modalities, rather than using different VAEs for different modalities.
 Since the 3D VAE in CogVideoX~\cite{yang2025cogvideox} is trained with a massive corpus of real-world videos, it performs well for encoding and decoding videos of different modalities.
 During model training, we use the shared pre-trained 3D VAE encoder to extract groundtruth frames latents to generate noisy latents.
 Therefore, the conditioned inputs $z$ is obtained by:

 where $E^c$ is a convolutional layer to modulate the embedding dimension to be the same as $x$.